The Repulsive Effect of Covariant Effective Quantum Gravity: Analysis on the critical behavior

-For the critical deflecting orbits with $E\geq 1$, the particle could fall freely from far infinity, and moves straightly to the turning points, then directly bounce back to infinity along exactly the ingoing path.
-Such kind of geodesic motion clearly reveals the repulsive effect in the covariant effective quantum gravity.
-Note that there still exists a polar point $r_p<r_o<\infty$ for the critical deflecting orbits, such that when the particle freely moves in the region $r_o<r<\infty$, the gravity shows attractive effect, and in the region $r_p<r<r_o$, the gravity shows repulsive effect.
+For critical deflecting orbits with $E \geq 1$, the particle may fall freely from spatial infinity, move directly to the turning point, and then rebound back to infinity along precisely the same ingoing path.
+This type of geodesic motion clearly manifests the repulsive effect present in covariant effective quantum gravity.
+It is worth noting that there still exists a polar point $r_p < r_o < \infty$ for these critical deflecting orbits.
+In the region $r_o < r < \infty$, the gravitational interaction is attractive, drawing the particle inward.
+In contrast, within the region $r_p < r < r_o$, the particle experiences a repulsive force, which causes it to reverse direction at the turning point.

+In summary, while classical geodesic motion around black holes typically involves nonzero angular momentum and multi-winding trajectories that reflect the purely attractive nature of gravity, the effective quantum gravity framework introduces novel behaviors.
+At critical values of the quantum parameter, the appearance of circular, bound and deflecting orbits with vanishing angular momentum marks a qualitative departure from classical intuition.
+The existence of such orbits, where particles can levitate statically at $r_*$ or undergo purely radial periodic motion, implies a repulsive component inherent to the quantum corrected spacetime.
+This repulsive effect is especially evident in the reversal of motion at turning points along the same radial trajectory, even in the absence of angular momentum.
+Thus, effective quantum gravity modifies the geodesic structure not merely quantitatively but qualitatively, encoding both attractive and repulsive features that have no classical analogue.